Dengue hemorrhagic fever

 Prevention of Dengue hemorrhagic fever

-There is no vaccine to prevent dengue fever.
-Use personal protection such as full-coverage clothing, mosquito nets, mosquito repellent containing DEET.
-If possible, travel during times of the day when mosquitos are not so active.
-Mosquito abatement (control) programs can also reduce the risk of infection.
+If possible, travel during times of the day when mosquitoes are less active.
+Mosquito control programs can also reduce the risk of infection.

 Haile-Mariam T, May L. Viral illnesses.
 In: Marx JA, Hockberger RS, Walls RM, et al, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
 8th ed.
 Philadelphia, PA: Elsevier Mosby; 2013:chap 130.